 A short 35 minute drive from the farm, Roundtop offers great skiing and tubing in the winter.
 You don’t have to worry about weather, they have the best snowmaking we have ever seen.
 First timers – they also have wonderful equipment rental and lessons.

 Not a Snow Bunny?
 There is plenty of fun in the warmer months with paintball, ropes courses, zip lines, bumper boats, scenic chairlift rides and their very special and super fun OGO balls.

 Lancaster County Covered Bridges and More

-We can help turn country drive in a wonderful journey of discovery.
+We can help turn a country drive into a wonderful journey of discovery.
 In addition to being home to a very large Amish community, there are 27 covered bridges in Lancaster County.
 We are happy to help you plan scenic tours to the bridges as well as other memorable sites that you can find only in Central Pennsylvania.
 Buggy rides, beautiful quilts, artisan cheeses and more are waiting for you.

 You can check out Real Lancaster County website for more info and we are also happy to help with directions.

 At the farm you are welcome to visit the barn, but we do not offer riding.
 However here are two choices that guests really enjoy:

 Ironstone Ranch in Elizabethtown, a quick 25 minute drive from Westwynd provides gentle, well-mannered horses and experienced guides to take you through their 275 acres of trails.
 The ranch offers rides for individuals, families, and larger groups all week long.
 Be sure to call in advance

 For a truly unique experience, we recommend touring the Gettysburg Battlefield on Horseback.
 You really get a very different perspective.
 It is about an hour drive from Westwynd.
 Both Confederate Trails and Hickory Hollow Farm do a great job: You’ll see the Gettysburg Civil War Battlefield as the generals saw it – on horseback.
 Yesteryear and today blend as you enjoy that timeless transportation that was so key to the Civil War’s military – the horse.
 Be sure to make your plans in advance.